qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 deblur can currently only denoise single-end reads.
 It will accept unmerged paired-end reads as input, it just won't do anything with the reverse reads.
-Note that deblur *can* take in *merged* reads and treat them as single-end reads.
+Note that deblur *can* take in *merged* reads and treat them as single-end reads, so you might want to merge your reads first if you're denoising with deblur.

 OTU Clustering
 ~~~~~~~~~~~~~~

 In this tutorial, we'll cover QIIME 2 methods that perform :doc:`de novo  <../plugins/available/vsearch/cluster-features-de-novo/>` and :doc:`closed reference <../plugins/available/vsearch/cluster-features-closed-reference/>` clustering.
+The QIIME :doc:`OTU clustering tutorial <otu-clustering>` also covers these in more detail.

 To cluster your sequences, you need to make sure that: